lerna-lite/lerna-lite/README.md

 [MIT License](LICENSE)

 ## Lerna-Lite
-A super lite fork of Lerna, only 3 commands were extracted from the original [Lerna](https://github.com/lerna/lerna) (as shown below).
+A super light fork of Lerna, only 3 commands were extracted from the original [Lerna](https://github.com/lerna/lerna) (as shown below).

 **Note:** Since the [Run](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run) command is totally optional, we created separate CLIs to handle each commands, see below.